MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/sap-lza-database-security.md

 ---
-title: Database security for SAP on SQL Server
+title: SQL Server database security for SAP on Azure
 description: Learn how to enable SAP with SQL server database security on Azure
 author: msclash
 ms.author: pameshra